Rules of Competition: Races

-Event Officials: All participants must follow the instructions of Event Officials (NYRR staff and volunteers).
+Event Officials: All participants must follow the instructions of event officials (NYRR staff and volunteers).
 For participants’ safety, no skates, strollers (including running strollers), or animals are permitted.
-Costumes covering the face or any non-formfitting bulky outfits extending beyond the perimeter of the body are not permitted.
+Costumes covering the face, or any non-formfitting bulky outfit extending beyond the perimeter of the body, are not permitted.

-NYRR reserves the right to change the details of the event, including delaying, canceling or suspending the race due to inclement weather or other potential safety risks.
-Participants must retire at once from the race if ordered to do so by Event Officials, medical staff, or any governmental authority, including fire and police officers.
+NYRR reserves the right to change the details of the event, including delaying, canceling, or suspending the race due to inclement weather or other potential safety risks.
+Participants must retire at once from the race if ordered to do so by event officials, medical staff, or any governmental authority, including firefighters and police officers.

-Any participant who conducts themselves in an unsportsmanlike manner or who is offensive by action or language to Event Officials, other participants, volunteers or spectators may be disqualified.
-Protests concerning the conduct of participants will be accepted for up to 24 hours after the posting of results by contacting an Event Official or sending an email to firstname.lastname@example.org.
+Sportsmanship: Any participant who conducts him- or herself in an unsportsmanlike manner or who is offensive in action or language to event officials, other participants, volunteers, or spectators may be disqualified.
+Protests concerning the conduct of participants will be accepted for up to 24 hours after the posting of results by contacting an event official or sending an email to firstname.lastname@example.org.

-Event Application: All participants must provide accurate information when filling out the event application, including age, gender and emergency contact information.
+Event Application: All participants must provide accurate information, including age, gender, and emergency contact information, when filling out the event application.
 A participant may not change or add a team affiliation after an event has started.

 Race Bib: Your official participant bib (running number) must be fully visible at all times and worn on the front of your torso.
-The timing device (B-Tag) is attached to the back of your running number; in order to ensure an accurate time, please do not fold or wrinkle the bib or cover it with a jacket, runner belt, water bottle or any other item.
-Participants who run the race without their bib properly attached and displayed risk not having their finish time and split times recorded and not being listed in the results and/or not receiving 9+1 credit for finishing the race.
-If your bib is lost on the course, please report it an Event Official upon completion of the race.
-Only after verifying that your time was recorded at the start and the runner completed the race will 9+1 credit be provided.
+The timing device (B-Tag) is attached to the back of your running number; in order to ensure an accurate time, please do not fold or wrinkle the bib or cover it with a jacket, runner belt, water bottle, or any other item.
+Participants who run the race without their bib properly attached and displayed risk not having their finish time and split times recorded, not being listed in the results, and/or not receiving 9+1 credit for finishing the race.
+If your bib is lost on the course, please report it to an event official after the race.
+Only after verifying that your time was recorded at the start and that you completed the race will 9+1 credit be provided.

 No Transfer Permitted: Runner bibs are non-transferable; you cannot give or sell your bib or tag to another person or participate with an unofficial bib or tag.
-A participant not wearing their assigned bib and tag or found to have transferred, bought or sold entry into an NYRR event or otherwise permits any other individual to wear the race number assigned to them will be disqualified and suspended from subsequent NYRR events.
+A participant who does not wear his or her assigned bib and tag, or who is found to have transferred, bought, or sold entry into an NYRR event or otherwise permitted any other individual to wear his or her race number, will be disqualified and suspended from subsequent NYRR events.